KielanT/PicoMusicController/README.md

 This is the most up-to-date version of the project and the one I recommend everyone use.
 It's also the version that the release package is based on.

 # Problems
+In this section you will find some problems and bugs, feel free to fix them.
+I plan on fixing some but at this point it works fine for my needs

 - There is a bug that sometimes occurs, when the Spotify desktop app becomes inactive (not being used) and then you press a button connected to the pico, it will sometimes start and pause.
 - When the potentiometer (volume dial) is on some values, the value can start to fluctuate, I have prevented this by smoothing the values and adding a threshold value on the Pico side however, this still sometimes occurs, on some values, this can be fixed by putting the volume on a different value or by changing the threshold.
 The problem that happens is that it starts constantly updating the volume if its on a value that fluctuates
 - When running release mode inside Visual Studio on closing app an eception is thrown inside of the  Serial::ReadLine(): error = "read: The I/O operation has been aborted because of either a thread exit or an application request."
+- When running the app when the USB pico is not plugged in it will crash, this was an oversight by me.
+I will get to this problem

 # Build Windows App binary